1. Home

 By using the lenders for their regulation, Congress was able to bypass a myriad of state laws and differing statutes relating to real estate transactions across the country.
 Lenders must abide by RESPA, and this effectively allows the control of the settlement process through them.
 The basic coverage of RESPA is "any federally related mortgage loan."

 As most residential loans end up federally related in some way through federal loan guarantees and mortgage funding consolidation, RESPA covers the vast majority of real estate transactions.
+I'm talking primarily about loan guarantees from Fannie Mae and Freddie Mac.
 Specifically, the coverage triggers include:

 • most loans secured by a lien (first or subordinate position) on residential property;